Click or tap on any image to see all from this page enlarged.

 At the end of a row of magnificent ancient trees stands this beautiful reclining figure sculpture by Henry Moore.
 It carries an inscription “For Christopher Martin, first administrator of the arts centre at Dartington Hall.
 1934 – 1944.
 Henry Moore Sculptor”.

-Christopher Martin was a friend of Moore.
-He died of TB in 1944.
+Christopher Martin was a friend of Moore who had died of TB in 1944.
 Dorothy and Leonard Elmhirst commissioned this piece, which is one of the most serene and beautiful of Moore’s career, one of two pieces finished in that year.

 The Elmhirsts created a community at Dartington, based around the fourteenth century manor house, as a centre for education and the arts.